Let your voice be heard

 Title VI of the Civil Rights Act of 1964 protects everyone participating in programs that receive federal funding from discrimination based on their race, color, or national origin.
 This protection extends to all federally-financed programs, including both public and non-public schools, and is therefore under the jurisdiction of the U.S. Department of Education and is enforced by the Office for Civil Rights.

-Save Your VI is a campaign to raise awareness of students’ Title VI rights.
-The people behind Save Your VI are a group of primarily mothers of color in Northern California who have personal experience with discrimination in their children’s schools and with the Title VI grievance process.
-During this journey we have found that most students, parents, and educators that we meet don’t know that schools are legally obligated to redress racial discrimination in students’ education, let alone that the federal office that enforces Title VI is under threat of elimination.
+Save Your Six is a campaign to raise awareness of students’ Title VI rights.
+The people behind Save Your Six are a group of primarily mothers of color in Northern California who have personal experience with discrimination in their children’s schools and with the Title VI grievance process.

 Federal Oversight and the Office for Civil Rights

 As many of us know, school administration, school district leadership, and even the state can fail to adequately address racial or ethnic harassment, even according to its own policies.
-When all else fails, students’ Title VI rights in schools are enforced by the Department of Justice’s Office for Civil Rights (OCR).
+When all else fails, students’ Title VI rights in schools are enforced by the US Department of Education’s Office for Civil Rights (OCR).
 The OCR has 12 branches in Washington D.C., Atlanta, Boston, Chicago, Cleveland, Dallas, Denver, Kansas City, New York, Philadelphia, San Francisco, and Seattle.
-They investigate civil rights violations including racial, gender, and disability discrimination.
-The OCR has jurisdiction over any school that receives federal financial assistance, whether public or non-public.
-(Read an article about the OCR’s history here.)

 Discrimination in School